Header image courtesy of @quieromashk (via Instragram)

 Transport yourself to India with Chaiwala’s weekend Holi brunch, where you can whet your appetite with street food snacks (don’t miss the pani puri!) before selecting one dish each from the biryani, tandoor and dosa, and curry categories for just $298.
 We’re fans of the comforting Old Delhi butter chicken, rich and fragrant mutton biryani.
 If you’ve got space for more, try out their potato- and cheese-stuffed vegetarian dosa.
 For an extra $120, you can get free-flow lassis, but $180 will get you unlimited wine, prosecco, beer, and gin and tonics.

 During weekdays, you can also take advantage of Chaiwala’s ongoing “dunch” promotion, where you can get 90 minutes of complimentary free-flow drinks with any lunch set by writing “drinks on us” in the remarks section while making your reservation.

 Chaiwala, B/F, 43–55 Wyndham Street, Central | (+852) 2362 8988

-Counting down the days until we can dine in groups again?
-Bookmark Tokyolima’s brunch, where you’ll get a coffee-based welcome cocktail to start your morning before Peruvian-Japanese small plates like salmon causa, pork chicharron, and a selection of zingy, tart ceviches are brought to your table for family-style sharing.
-Dig into a main of your choice—trust us, the Picanha steak with its herbaceous chimichurri sauce is worth the additional $28—and cap things off with a visit to the Mitski dessert station to end things on a sweet note.
-The base price is $398 per person for the “Ohayou” brunch (11 am to 2 pm) with free-flow sake, wine, and beer, as well as Tokyolima’s cocktail of the week available at an extra $180 per person ($298 per person if you also want champagne).
+Counting down the days until we can dine in large groups again?
+Bookmark Tokyolima’s brunch, where you’ll get a coffee-based welcome cocktail to start your morning before Peruvian-Japanese small plates like salmon causa, ki-mo-chi fried chicken, and zingy sea bass and mango ceviche are brought to your table for family-style sharing.
+Dig into a main of your choice—trust us, the chicken anticuchero with its warming aji panca gravy is well worth trying—and cap things off with a zingy lime mousse from the dessert basket to end things on a sweet note.
+The base price is $398 per person for the “Ohayou” brunch (11 am to 2 pm) with free-flow sake, wine, beer, and Tokyolima’s cocktail of the week available at an extra $180 per person ($298 per person if you also want champagne).

 Tokyolima, G/F, 18–20 Lyndhurst Terrace, Central | (+852) 2811 1152